 A heart that continually beats fast or often skips a beat may require treatment.
 Specialized cardiologists at St. Vincent Medical Center can restore the heart’s natural rhythm.
 Our physicians use the latest techniques to restore cardiac rhythm, including:

-• Ablation—The use of radiowave energy to modify the heart’s electrical circuits.
+• Radiofrequency Ablation—The use of radiowave energy to modify the heart’s electrical circuits

 Minimally Invasive Surgical Options